LvnLx/Tempus/README.md

 This doesn't seem that revolutionary on the surface, however all of the previous solutions effectively changed any clips that were in progress of being played.
 Instead of cutting off a clip, a much cleaner approach would be to just let any clips that are currently being played back complete.
 And vice versa, if the user requested change would cause the playback head to be placed in the middle of a clip that was never started at it's first sample, it isn't played back.
 Another way to think about this is to consider that the first sample being played back correctly places the clip in time with respect to the metronome.

-With this approach, all areas of potential audio artifacting are directly addressed.
+With the approach, all areas of potential audio artifacting are directly addressed.
 Any given audio sample will always be started from it's first sample and always be guaranteed playback it's last sample.

 > [!IMPORTANT]
-> This approach still allows multiple clips to overlap, something that doesn't inherintly cause audio artifacts.
+> the approach still allows multiple clips to overlap, something that doesn't inherintly cause audio artifacts.
 This can occur in instances of higher tempos with busy subdivisions

 ### Metronome